-The Dimensional Laboratories are primarily concerned with maintenance of the primary standard for the unit of length and disseminating traceability for dimensional measurements.
+The main interest of the Dimensional Laboratory is to maintain the primary standard for the unit of length and to disseminate traceability for dimensional measurements.
 The metre, one of the fundamental SI units, was redefined in 1983 as “the length of the path travelled by light in vacuum during a time interval of 1/299 792 458 of a second”.
 This definition has been realized in the TÜBİTAK UME Wavelength Laboratory with reference stabilized lasers.
-Having achieved traceability at the primary level by using these lasers, the Dimensional Laboratories transfer the unit “metre” to accredited laboratories and industry.
+Having achieved traceability at the primary level by using these lasers, the Dimensional Laboratory transfers the unit “metre” to accredited laboratories and industry.
 The study areas of the dimensional laboratory can mainly be divided into following groups.

 GAUGE BLOCKS AND INTERFERENTIAL LENGTH MEASUREMENTS

 The length of materials can be directly compared with internationally recommended wavelength standards using interferometry.
 This guarantees a link-up of the quantity of length in compliance with the definition of the SI unit, the metre, and with the recommendations made for its realization.
 Using interferometry, the wavelengths of a laser along a path alongside a body are counted and interpolated, which makes an unusually large measuring range possible, from several dozen metres to fractions of nanometres.